Getty Villa: Campus

 Although not open to the public, the campus includes J. Paul Getty's grave on the hill behind his ranch house.

 A 200-car North Parking Garage is behind the ranch complex.
 The 105500 sqft museum building is arranged in a square opening into the Inner Peristyle courtyard.
 The 2006 museum renovation added 58 windows facing the Inner Peristyle and a retractable skylight over the atrium.
-It also replaced the terrazzo floors in the galleries and added seismic protection with new steel reinforcing beams and new isolators in the bases of statues and display cases.
+It replaced the terrazzo floors in the galleries and added seismic protection with new steel reinforcing beams and new isolators in the bases of statues and display cases.
 The museum has 48000 sqft of gallery space.

 Writing in 2008, the architectural critic Calum Storrie described the overall effect:

 What the Getty Villa achieves, first by seclusion, then by control of access, and ultimately through the architecture, is a sense of detachment from its immediate environment.

 Gardens

-There are four different gardens on the grounds of the Getty Villa, planted with plants native to the Mediterranean and known to have been cultivated by the ancient Romans.
-The largest garden is that of the Outer Peristyle, an exact proportional replica of the one at the Villa dei Papiri.
+There are four different gardens on the grounds of the Getty Villa, with plants native to the Mediterranean and known to have been cultivated by the ancient Romans.
+The largest garden is the Outer Peristyle, an exact proportional replica of the one at the Villa dei Papiri.
 The garden is 308 × 105 ft, with a 220 ft long pool at the center.
 Traditional Roman landscaping designs are replicated with manicured bay laurel, boxwood, oleander, and viburnum shrubs.
-There are rows of date palms lining each of the long sides of the Outer Peristyle garden, while each corner features pomegranate trees surrounded by ornamental plants like acanthus, ivy, hellebore, lavender, and iris.
+There are rows of date palms lining each of the long sides of the Outer Peristyle garden.
+Each corner features pomegranate trees surrounded by ornamental plants like acanthus, ivy, hellebore, lavender, and iris.
 Copies of Roman bronzes excavated at the Villa dei Papiri and elsewhere are scattered throughout the garden.

 Just west of the Outer Peristyle is the Herb Garden, where traditional herbs sourced from ancient Roman texts are cultivated along with a variety of fruit trees: pomegranate, fig, apricot, apple, citrus, and pear.
 The garden is surrounded by grapevines, and bounded by an olive grove planted on terraces above the garden.
 The East Garden is small and secluded, surrounded by laurel and plane trees.
 Its chief feature is an exact replica of the famous shell and mosaic fountain at the House of the Great Fountain in Pompeii, but there is also a circular fountain at the center of a basin filled with aquatic plants, around which the garden is oriented.

-The fourth and final garden is that of the Inner Peristyle.
-Like the Outer Peristyle, a long, narrow, marble lined pool forms the centerpiece of the landscaping; along each side are replicas of bronze female statues from the Villa dei Papiri, modelled to appear as if they are drawing water from the pool.
-In each corner of the garden is a replica white marble fountain, and there are also several bronze copies of famous Greek sculptures like the Doryphoros and busts of Greek philosophers like Pythagoras and Democritus.
+The fourth and final garden is the Inner Peristyle.
+Like the Outer Peristyle, a long, narrow, marble lined pool forms the centerpiece of the landscaping.
+Along each side are replicas of bronze female statues from the Villa dei Papiri, modelled to appear as if they are drawing water from the pool.
+In each corner of the garden is a replica white marble fountain, and there are several bronze copies of famous Greek sculptures like the Doryphoros and busts of Greek philosophers like Pythagoras and Democritus.